-Because the tour package we selected included a stay in the Sutera Sanctuary Lodges inside the Kinabalu Park the night before, we didn’t need to get to the park early in the morning.
+Because the tour package we selected included a stay in the Sutera Sanctuary Lodge inside Kinabalu Park the night before, we didn’t need to get to the park early in the morning.

 If you are coming from Kota Kinabalu, simply take the shared minivans at Padang Merdeka bound for Ranau.
 Tell the driver that you want to get off at the Kinabalu National Park.

 If your tour package does not include a stay inside the park before your hike, you can elect to make your own reservation.
 We personally recommend Sutera Sanctuary Lodges because they were so welcoming and knowledgeable.

 After a delicious buffet at Balsam Buffet Restaurant (included in our package), we met the tour guide and got on the transport to Timpohon Gate (also included), which is the start of the hike.
 It was only a 10-minute journey, but necessary to get to the start of the Mount Kinabalu hiking trail.